 An example of good typography for web design is to set the font size to 13 pixels and the line height to 21 pixels.
-The ratio between line height and font size is very close to the golden ratio.
+This ratio between line height and font size is close to the golden ratio.

-Using too many font faces might have major impact on the professionalism a publication conveys.
-Displaying fewer font faces might be less confusing for the reader.
+Using too many font faces might have major impact on the professionalism a publication conveys, whereas displaying fewer font faces might be less confusing for the reader.
 Consider using one font face for titles and a different one for article content.

-'''

 <link href="http://fonts.googleapis.com/css?family=Droid+Sans" rel="stylesheet" type="text/css" />

-'''

 The above line of code is an example of how to use Google Web Fonts for embedding new font faces in your design.
 There are several services that can provide this functionality; some are paid services like TypeKit, and some are available for free like Google Web Fonts.
 These services take care of providing the right font format for each browser.
 Some browsers are using standard font formats like OTF or WOFF (Web Open Font Format), while many mobile browsers use technologies like SVG for displaying font faces.
+Another very good resource for free and open source fonts is FontSquirrel.com

-12. PREPARING DESIGNS FOR TEMPLATES
+9. PREPARING DESIGNS FOR TEMPLATES

 One way to design for Newscoop templates involves slicing a static mock-up of your publication into multiple images.
-A graphics application such as GIMP or Adobe Photoshop can be used for this task.
+A graphics application such as the GIMP or Adobe Photoshop can be used for this task.
 The resulting images can then be re-created using HTML and CSS.
 The main advantage of slicing up and re-creating the design is that it reduces the bandwidth load for your site, which means increases in your readership will scale better, and your readers will get the pages faster.
 For instance, design elements such as horizontal rules and colored backgrounds can be styled using CSS, and therefore do not need to be served as image files.

-Let's look at the sample Template Package "The Journal".
+Let's look at the Newscoop theme "The Journal"...

-Front page of the sample Template Package "The Journal".
+Front page of "The Journal".